Become A Homeowner

 The First Step

-The first step toward homeownership is to attend a Homeowner Candidate Orientation.
+The first step toward homeownership is to attend a Homeowner Candidate Information Meeting.
 If you meet the Basic Requirements below, call Family Services at 239-652-4663 or stop into our office at 1288 N. Tamiami Trail in order to schedule your spot at Homeowner Information Meeting.
 Information Meetings are offered once a month, at two convenient times.
 View the Homeowner Candidate Information Meetings Schedule.

 Listed below you will find the basic requirements needed in order to apply for a Habitat for Humanity home in Lee or Hendry counties: